Enhanced Ecommerce Reporting with Google Data Studio [with Free Template]

 Chill Clothing Co. is a Company that sells hip clothes that are targeted towards millennials and the young, trendy demographics.
 They sell entirely online and have become increasingly popular in recent years.

 Chill Clothing Co. noticed that a high quantity of their users were clicking ‘proceed to checkout’ but were not making it to the ‘thank you for your order’ page.
 This was damaging their goal conversions and revenue, so they decided to investigate this further.
+Once collected, the company exported this data into Google Data Studios so that they could visually see each stage of the shopping cart procedure in order to pinpoint where the problem was occurring.

 From the Enhanced Ecommerce data presented in the data studio it was obvious that the payment stage was ineffective.